jaruizes/jaruizes.github.io/_drafts/Angular-Routing-II.md

  - Routing
 ---

 In this post we're going to see how we can protect some views or components.
 This is so easy in Angular 2.
 The use case is very simple: building a login and if the credentials (user and password) are right, navigating to a protected view.

+The code is uploaded in [github](https://github.com/jaruizes/angular2-routing/tree/router-hooks).

 The first we need is a login service.
 We're going to build a easy one (login.service.ts):